Robotics Industry News

 About Yaskawa Motoman

 Founded in 1989, The Motoman Robotics Division of Yaskawa America, Inc. (Yaskawa Motoman) is a leading robotics company in the Americas.
 With nearly 300,000 Motoman® robots, 10 million servos and 18 million inverter drives installed globally, Yaskawa provides automation products and solutions for virtually every industry and robotic application; including arc welding, assembly, coating, dispensing, material handling, material cutting, material removal, packaging, palletizing and spot welding.

 About Güdel Inc.

-Güdel Inc. is the US subsidiary of Güdel Group, a global manufacturer of robotic automation products, systems and services for welding and metal fabrication.
-Güdel supplies linear motion modules, robot track motion units, gantry robots and components to OEMs, systems integrators and machine builders serving the automotive, aerospace, logistics, heavy industrial and power generation industries.
-Güdel Inc. is headquartered in Ann Arbor, Michigan with 45,000 square feet in dedicated manufacturing space, providing North American customers with engineering, design, production, and, customer service support.
-Güdel Inc also operates a satellite engineering office in Troy, MI.
+Güdel Inc. is the US subsidiary of Güdel Group, a global manufacturer of robotic automation products, systems and services.
+Güdel supplies linear motion modules, robot track motion units, gantry robots and components to OEM’s, systems integrators and machine builders serving the automotive, aerospace, logistics, heavy industrial and power generation industries.
+Güdel Inc. is located in Ann Arbor, Michigan in a dedicated 45,000 square foot facility, providing North American customers with engineering, design, production, and customer service support.
+Güdel Inc. also operates a satellite engineering office in Troy, MI.

 Güdel Group was founded in 1954.
 Headquartered in Langenthal, Switzerland, today Güdel operates in 21 locations worldwide.